-The Department of Treasury's Financial Management Service (FMS), which issues IRS tax refunds, has been authorized by Congress to conduct the Treasury Offset Program.
-Through this program, your refund or overpayment may be reduced by FMS and offset to pay:
+The Department of Treasury's Bureau of Fiscal Service (BFS), which issues IRS tax refunds, has been authorized by Congress to conduct the Treasury Offset Program (TOP).
+Through this program, your refund or overpayment may be reduced by BFS and offset to pay:

 - Past-due child support;

 - Certain unemployment compensation debts owed to a state.
 (Generally these are debts for compensation that was paid due to fraud or for contributions due to a state fund that were not paid due to fraud).

 You can contact the agency with which you have a debt, to determine if your debt was submitted for a tax refund offset.
 You may call BFS' TOP call center at the number below for an agency address and phone number.
 If your debt was submitted for offset, BFS will take as much of your refund as is needed to pay off the debt and send it to the agency you owe.
 Any portion of your refund remaining after offset will be issued in a check to you or direct deposited for you.